Alanah Pearce: Podcasting

+Other activities

+Pearce participated in the Creator Clash 2 boxing event in April 2023, beating content creator RIPmika by split decision.

+Pearce was briefly banned from Twitch following a DMCA takedown notice sent by Nintendo after she live-streamed herself reacting to already published preview footage of its game, The Legend of Zelda: Tears of the Kingdom, five days before its release.

+Pearce appears as Halley in the 2024 film V/H/S/Beyond, in the final segment "Stowaway", directed by Kate Siegel and written by Mike Flanagan.

 Personal life

 Pearce credits video games with helping her deal with the effects of myalgic encephalomyelitis and tendinitis.
 She has helped fundraise for AbleGamers, a charity dedicated to improving accessibility in video games.
-In November 2020, she cohosted the inaugural Video Game Accessibility Awards with AbleGamers.
+She co-hosted the inaugural Video Game Accessibility Awards with AbleGamers's chief operating officer Steven Spohn in November 2020, and returned to present the second event in March 2022.

 In 2014, Pearce became the focus of news media after she wrote to the mothers of internet trolls who had sent her rape threats.
 In 2019, she was subject to harassment after the Entertainment Software Association, the organiser of the E3 gaming expo, leaked the personal information of E3 2019 media attendees to the public.

 Pearce came out in June 2020; while she does not feel an attachment to any label, she felt best defined by the term pansexual.
+In July 2024, she made a video where she reflected and discussed her previous post.
+In the video she described herself as both pansexual and demisexual.

 Awards and nominations

+Pearce was nominated for Content Creator of the Year at the Game Awards 2020.